tannerdolby/eleventy-plugin-metagen/README.md

 | [twitter:img:alt] | `img_alt` | "An Archimedean Spiral" | A text description of the image conveying the essential nature of an image to users who are visually impaired. |

 ## TODO
+- [ ] Figure out how to use template variables as parameters to the shortcode, I tried pairedShortCode but need to investigate more.
 - [ ] Use Open Graph API with `eleventy-cache-assets` to cache the `url` request and make sure output is correct for meta tags.
 - [ ] Maybe add a few more meta tags that are commonly used and not included in the shortcode output

+## Limitations
+Currently the biggest limitation of this plugin is the fact that the parameters passed into the shortcode `metagen` will have to be user input strings.
+Passing template variables such as `{{ var }}` as parameters to `metagen` is not yet supported.

+If you want to use data from eleventy front matter data, global data and things like `{{ page.url }}`.
+You must wait until its supported.

+> Note: I recommend using the `metagen` shortcode for `HTML` pages that don't rely on data from front matter, global data or eleventyComputed in the `<head>`.
+One example of the current limitations occur when using [Pagination](https://www.11ty.dev/docs/pagination/), since the pages are being generated from a single layout or template file, I use `<meta property="og:url" content="{{ page.url }}">` to provide the correct URL even if the filename changes.
+This is a clear example of where you would keep the `<meta>` tags that need template variable data `{{ data }}` and use `metagen` for any remaining tags until this functionality is supported.

 ## Maintainers
 @tannerdolby